yeokm1/distance-machine-locker/distance-machine-locker-arduino/README.md

 6. Connect the Arduino setup, select `Arduino/Genuino Uno` as the board and you can upload the firmware.

 7. Since the host app has the option to reprogram the board, we should export the binary.
 Sketch -> Export compiled Binary.
-Save it as something like `distance-machine-locker-arduino.hex` so we can use it later.
+Choose the one without the bootloader and rename it as something like `distance-machine-locker-arduino.hex` so we can use it later.

 ## Included library